-PARAMETERS DETAILS AND ASSUMPTIONS PARAMETERS SUMMARY DETAILS AND ASSUMPTIONS The flood assessment uses a 1D/2D TUFLOW (Version 2020-01-AE) hydraulic model.
-Design flood hydrographs (applied as both rain on grid and lumped hydrographs) have been developed using HEC-HMS software for the 1% AEP events including Climate Change to 2100.
-In summary, the parameters used in the TUFLOW model include: Waikato District Council (WDC) asset data was used for dimensions, length, inverts, and roughness.
-Where insufficient information was not available to define asset data (i.e., pipes inverts not available), assumptions of invert levels were made based on standard cover to top of pipes (600mm) and existing ground topography for grading assumptions.
+PARAMETERS DETAILS AND ASSUMPTIONS SUMMARY The flood assessment uses a 1D/2D TUFLOW (Version 2020-10-AE) hydraulic model.
+Design flood hydrographs (applied as both rain on grid (net rainfall) and lumped hydrographs) have been developed using HEC-HMS software for the 1% AEP events including Climate Change to 2100.
+In summary, the parameters used in the TUFLOW model include: Waikato District Council (WDC) asset data was used for dimensions of stormwater assets (length, inverts, size and material/roughness).
+Where there was insufficient information to define asset data (i.e. pipes inverts not available), assumptions of invert levels were made based on standard cover to top of pipes (600mm) and existing ground topography for grading assumptions.
 A Manning's 'n' roughness distribution has been applied to reflect changes in vegetation and land use type within zoned development areas.
 Roughness values have been determined from the land use coverage from LINZ data in a shapefile format for areas outside of the urban zones.
 The 2D TUFLOW model uses a 2m x 2m grid with the ground level applied within each grid cell as the average of the LIDAR points within that cell.
-Sensitivity check runs have utilised a 3m x 3m grid if the model had a long run time or where multiple runs were required.
-No soil infiltration was considered in the hydraulic model, as this is accounted for in the hydrologic modeling.
-The boundary condition downstream consists of a nominal slope, assumed as a 1% in most MODELLING water body discharge scenarios and 0.5% for land-based discharge scenarios (modified where considered necessary to represent more closely actual topography).
+Some sensitivity check runs have utilised a 3m x 3m grid to decrease run times where required.
+No soil infiltration was considered in the hydraulic model, as this is accounted for in the hydrologic modeling. • The boundary condition downstream consists of a free outfall with a nominal slope applied (assumed as a 1% in most water body discharge scenarios and 0.5% for land-based discharge scenarios- modified where considered necessary to represent more closely actual topography).
 For streams discharging into the Waikato River, the tailwater level has not been included as it is considered, as per the WRC flood modelling, that the river levels will not restrict (or significantly affect) the outlet capacity of the network (further refinement of the modelling in the future may include a more detailed representation of the Waikato and other river levels).
-APPROACH rporates 'rain on grid' approach using excess precipitation for Maximum Probable Development (MPD).
+MODELLING AF The model incorpersonable Develop orates 'rain on grid' and lumped sub-catchment approach using excess precipitation for Maximum ment (MPD).
 MODEL BOUNDARIES/ The model is made up of three distinct result boundaries that are reflected in the model.
-These are MAPPED 1.
+These are: MAPPED RESULTS 1.
 Rain on grid areas: These are areas that assign rain fall directly onto the ground model.
-These areas represent flooding within areas of interest (MDRS and urban zones).
-RESULTS 2.
-1D catchments : These catchments are represented by a numerical 1D model (Hec-hms) for model efficiency.
+These areas represent flooding within areas of interest (MDRS and urban zones) with the

+- exception of the individual road catchments (1d catchments directly routed to catchpits/manholes). - 2.
+1D catchments: These catchments are represented by a numerical 1D model (Hec-hms) for model efficiency.
 As such the mapping of flow/water level depths in these areas are not shown.
-These areas are outside the areas of interest.

-3. 2D Catchments: These areas of 2D terrain show the 1D lumped catchment inflows as well overland flow from the rain on grid areas.
+These areas are outside the areas of interest. - 3.
+2D Catchments: These areas of 2D terrain show the 1D lumped catchment inflows as well overland flow from the rain on grid areas.
 These areas are restricted to major flow paths/stream network and do not pick up smaller overland flow to the same level as provided within the Rain-on-grid areas.
 There areas are outside the areas of interest